 9. Computer Engineering

 Computer engineers have an exciting career opportunity to create hardware and software solutions for firms.
 Both the public and private sectors offer job opportunities for graduates.
-There is the rapid growth of the ICT industry in the country; therefore, more computer engineers are needed to develop new technologies to improve the quality of living.
+There is rapid growth of the ICT industry in the country; therefore, more computer engineers are needed to develop new technologies to improve the quality of living.
 It is important to note that there is a distinguishing difference between computer engineering and computer science.
 Computer science focuses on solving software-level issues while computer engineering solves problems at the hardware level.

 10. Civil Engineering